w3f/polkadot-spec/docs/sect-beefy.md

 - Specify and prove soundness and completeness of BEEFY assuming guarantees from GRANDPA.
 - Define the behavior of relayer and assumptions on the latency/concurrency etc.
 - Assume guarantees on BEEFY, prove the soundness, completeness, and succinctness of the random sampling light client.
 - Derive the relevant Parameters like sub-sampling size, slashing penalty, etc. fixing a security budget.
+(Work in Progress, see below)

 Informal Specifications of some key formats: